-The savings to be made will change alongside the euro/sterling exchange rate – so a stronger Euro or weaker Pound will result in even bigger savings.
+The savings to be made on a UK import will vary alongside the euro sterling exchange rate – so a stronger Euro or weaker Pound will result in even bigger savings.

-Banks don’t use a set exchange rate – they usually add a profit margin of 2% to 5% .
+Banks don’t all use a set exchange rate – they usually add a profit margin of 2% to 5 %.
 But there are other places you can use to convert your currency.

 Fexco is based in Ireland, with operations in 29 countries worldwide.
 They can offer car buyers more competitive exchange rates than the main banks.
 You can quickly request a quote online on their dedicated page for Irish UK car imports.
 Once a figure has been agreed – you transfer the Euros to Fexco and the seller will receive the Sterling into their account.
 (Same day if necessary)

-Fexco have been around since 1981 and are regulated by the Central Bank of Ireland, and by the Financial Conduct Authority for the conduct of payment business in the UK.
+Fexco has been around since 1981 and is regulated by the Central Bank of Ireland, and by the Financial Conduct Authority for the conduct of payment business in the UK.

 Read more about other options for paying for a car in the UK.